microsoft/FluidFramework/examples/apps/cra-demo/README.md

 1. How to integrate Fluid into a React application
 2. How to run and connect your application to a local Fluid service (Tinylicious)
 3. How to create and get Fluid Containers and collaborative objects
-4. How to use a single KeyValuePair (KVPair) DataObject to sync data between connected clients
+4. How to use a [SharedMap distributed data structure (DDS)](https://fluidframework.com/docs/apis/map/sharedmap/) to sync data between connected clients

-\* Want to just see the code?
+\* Just want to see the code?
 Jump to the [finished tutorial.](https://github.com/microsoft/FluidFramework/blob/release/0.38/examples/apps/cra-demo/src/App.tsx).

 ## Demo introduction